 T: The film already world-premiered in Peoria, Arizona in early October 2019 and then in Milwaukee in late October.
 We’ve had a bunch of other screenings in town.
 Some local establishments had backrooms and would invite friends to watch it.
 We did Q & A’s, a screening at an arty hotel.
 It all went very well.

 Then our plan was to hopefully get into other film festivals.
 But that wasn’t forthcoming, so my team decided to take the film on a road trip tour around the country.
-That would be happening right now but obviously we can’t. (due to the pandemic)

 Now we’re doing a virtual tour and the film is being shown on virtual theatres across the country.